 Coming from a small town left me always doubting my place in the world and in an industry that felt so big - but once I arrived in London I would not stand down.
-I completed an internship at McQueen in the Press Office, Temperely London in the Production Office and DVF in the Buying Office.
+I completed an internship at McQueen in the Press Office, Temperley London in the Production Office and DVF in the Buying Office.
 My colleagues in the program were all doing such great things in the industry.
 It was through my dissertation that I built a business model based on social good.
-I studied a company based in Bali, Indonesia.
-I was so inspired by my own study that I wanted to see if my ideas would float, so I eventually packed my bags and left.
-After about a year building my business on the island of Bali, I visited my course mate Typhoon Samakoses.
+I studied at a company based in Bali, Indonesia.
+I was so inspired by my dissertation that I wanted to see if my ideas would float, so I eventually packed my bags and left.
+After about a year of building my business on the island of Bali, I visited my course mate Typhoon Samakoses.
 We stayed in her apartment located on top of her shop in Siam Square Bangkok.
 I remember when she spoke about her shop in class I thought how amazing it must be - and then there I was; standing in her sewing room surrounded by fabrics as she was measuring a client for a custom dress.
-For the weekend we flew north to Chiang Mai in to the green spaces and night markets.
+For the weekend we flew north to Chiang Mai into the green spaces and night markets.
 We joked about her days in Kensington to our adventures in Asia.
-The world felt so much more approachable and I was confident to see that as a young woman I could grab hold of the business side of fashion and be ok with starting something new.
+The world felt so much more approachable and I was confident that as a young woman I could grab hold of the business side of fashion and be ok with starting something new.

 When I returned to Baltimore I was granted a position as the Designer in Residence for the Maryland Historical Society - Fashion Archives.
 I learned a great deal about conservation and the museum fashion exhibition process.
 The Gabrielle Dress from the Elsa Fitzgerald collection was exhibited next to the Duke of Windsor and Duchess of Windsor garments.
 I studied the stories and techniques that went into the museum dresses.
-At the same time, I was working for the last factory that remained from the original garment industry.
+At the same time, I was working for the last factory that remained in the original garment industry.

 As I began digging into the history of the garment industry for Baltimore, I realised it was time to fight a new battle for progress – to keep sewing machines singing in Baltimore.
 So I took up residence at the Baltimore Museum of Industry in the Garment loft where we are bringing to life traditional methods of making with the treadle machine and hand sewing.